explodingcamera/nots/README.md

 $ <b>chmod</b> +x install.sh && ./install.sh
 </code></pre>

-The `nots` CLI is available for Linux, macOS, and Windows.
+The `nots` CLI is the primary way to interact with the `nots` platform.
+It's a single binary that you can use to deploy, manage, and monitor your apps. it is available for Linux, macOS, and Windows.

 Before installing, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your machine, as it's currently the only backend supported by `nots` (Firecracker based runtimes are coming soon).

 Alternatively, you can download the latest binary from the [releases page](https://github.com/explodingcamera/nots/releases).
-The installation script just downloads the latest binary and places it in `~/.local/bin` (if you're paranoid, read the script before running it).
+The installation script just downloads the latest binary and places it in `~/.local/bin` (You can als read the script before running it to make sure it's safe).

-### 📦 CLI

-The `nots` CLI is the primary way to interact with the `nots` platform.
-It's a single binary that you can use to deploy, manage, and monitor your apps.

-It draws a lot of inspiration from the fly.io and openfaas CLIs.
-If you're familiar with either of them, you'll feel right at home.

 ## 🚀 Getting Started